2022 Dates now available

 Single supplements from $350

-This tour is only available from Monday to Wednesday and Thursday to Saturday
+This tour operates from Monday to Wednesday and Thursday to Saturday

 Due to popular demand, a 3 day Western Front tour package is now available!
 Combining the Villers-Bretonneux & the Somme, the Fromelles & Menin Gate, Ypres and the Arras-Bullecourt battlefield day tours, 2 nights’ accommodation in Arras and return rail tickets from Paris, the package will give participants an excellent overview of the main areas where Australian forces operated on the Western Front during the First World War.
 Spend three comprehensive days covering the main actions of 1916 with visits to Pozieres and Fromelles and of 1917 in The Ypres Salient and touching on the events of the first half of 1918 with visits to Villers-Bretonneux, Le Hamel, and the newly opened Sir John Monash Centre, completing the experience by attending the moving Last Post ceremony at the Menin Gate.

 The Western Front 3 day package tour is operated by our local battlefield experts who have an excellent knowledge of all battles and sites on the Western Front.
 The significance of each battlefield location is fully revealed and brought back to life for you, through the eyes of a soldier.
 You’ll also learn key insights into French culture and experience the very welcoming nature of the locals, especially to Australian visitors.